Basketball Federation of India: History

-First national level tournaments were organized in India in 1934.
+BFI is involved in organizing training camps and national tournaments, and preparing Indian teams for both men's and women's international competitions in various age categories.
+First national level tournaments were organized in 1934.
 The India national basketball team became a member of FIBA in 1936.
-The governing body, BFI, was formed in 1950.
-Poonam Mahajan was the president (and also the first female president) of Basketball Federation of India.
-The current head of BFI is K Govindraj.
+The governing body was formed in 1950.
+The current president of the BFI is Aadhav Arjuna.
+Poonam Mahajan was the first female president of BFI.